nmpettus/MaggieBibleBot/replit.md

-# Maggie's Biblical Guidance Application
+# Maggie's Guidance Application

 ## Overview

-This is a full-stack web application that provides biblical guidance through an AI-powered assistant named "Maggie."
-The application allows users to ask biblical questions and receive thoughtful, grace-centered responses based on New Testament teachings, along with relevant scripture references.
+This is a full-stack web application that provides spiritual guidance through an AI-powered assistant named "Maggie."
+The application allows users to ask questions and receive thoughtful, grace-centered responses based on New Testament teachings, along with relevant scripture references.

 ## User Preferences